 Basic Vanilla Extract Ingredients

-Whether you are looking to purchase vanilla extract or make your own, pure vanilla should contain no more than 2 ingredients—either alcohol or glycerine and vanilla beans.
-That’s it, nothing more, nothing less.
-Should you find yourself looking at the ingredients list and finding sweeteners, water, artificial color, lignin vanillin (a chemically-derived compound that merely mimics the true flavor of vanillin), or anything else, you’ve found yourself an extract imposter.
+Whether you are looking to purchase vanilla extract or make your own, pure vanilla will usually contain 2 ingredients—either alcohol or glycerine and vanilla beans (though, in some instances, sweeteners may also be included).
+Should you find yourself looking at the ingredients list and discover, artificial color, or lignin vanillin (a chemically-derived compound that merely mimics the true flavor of vanillin), you’ve found yourself an extract imposter.
 You know the one I’m referring to, imitation vanilla extract.
 As you probably already know, it is just that, an artificial version of the real thing!